Ivorforce/Monoteny/README.md

 Let's quick-fire some language design decisions:

-- **Many transpilation targets:** Writing your code in Monoteny ensures it lives forever.
+- **Many transpilation targets:** Writing your code in Monoteny ensures it can be used by everyone.
 - **Implicit Safety:** Monoteny code cannot do anything bad to you except crash or freeze the program.
 There are no syscalls!
 - **Flexible Runtime:** You can generate new code from text, tokens or specialization on the fly.
 - **Monomorphization:** Transpilation will result in code that doesn't use dynamic dispatch, even when using generics.
 This makes it fast!